Nonexistence of proper $p$-biharmonic maps and Liouville type theorems I: case of $p\geq2$: Stress energy tensor and a growth formula for -biharmonic maps

 \section{Stress energy tensor and a growth formula for $p$-biharmonic maps}

-In the remainder of this paper we will derive Liouville type results for $p$-biharmonic maps from the $m$-dimensional Euclidean space $\mathbb{R}^m$.
+In the following we will derive Liouville type results for $p$-biharmonic maps ($p\geq2$) from the $m$-dimensional Euclidean space $\mathbb{R}^m$.
 To do this we need to use a formula for the stress energy tensor of $p$-biharmonic maps, introduced in \cite{HF}.

 Let $u:(M,g)\to (N,h)$ be a smooth map between two Rienannian manifolds.
 The stress $p$-bienergy tensor of $u$ is defined by